“Turning things around with a halftime talk after getting clobbered in the first half.”

 1. Breathe First (30 seconds)

-Don’t start talking the moment players sit down.
+Do not start talking the moment players sit down.

 Let them drink.
 Let emotions settle.
 Let the noise of the first half fade.